 What happens if we know the mistakes we will make in the future in advance?
 Will we try to avoid those?
-Predictive analysis is nothing but the most scientific way to predict future outcomes by analyzing historical events.
+Predictive analysis is the most scientific way to predict future outcomes by analyzing historical events.
 The heart of data science is based on predictive analysis.
-Predictive analysis helps us to answer the following questions: ‘Can we predict if a buyer will purchase a specific product or not?’
+Predictive analysis helps us answer the following questions: ‘Can we predict if a buyer will purchase a specific product?’
 Or ‘Can we estimate the total cost an Insurer has to pay for the claims?
 ‘Or ‘Can we estimate the amount of rainfall in the upcoming monsoon?’

 Predictive analysis helps us give the approximated or most likely outcome of the critical questions that result in massive scaled business and socio-economical changes.
 Machine learning models are developed based on historical data to predict the outcome of similar unseen future events.

 The inferential analysis is the data science literature, while we predict the referential outcome for multiple sectors.
 For example, we derive the consumer price index or per capita income.
 It is not feasible to reach each consumer one by one and calculate.
 Instead, we scientifically take samples from the population, and with the help of statistical analysis, we derive the index.